alexmoriarty1998/Breakout-team12/C200-Breakout-Team12/engine.md

 Thus, these things shouldn't be done in individual screens.

+A note about the pygame event queue does need to be made here.
+Keys are 'polled' using pygame.key.get_pressed().
+I believe the mouse can also be polled similarly.
+Thus many screens may not have a need to use any pygame events other than pygame.QUIT.
+All of the screens right now in their current states certainly don't.
+However, you still need to take care of the pygame event queue.
+So after calling `super().update()` in each screen's update method, you should call `pygame.event.clear()` to clear (discard) the event queue.
+Not doing so will result in bad things happening.
+Obviously, if events do need to be used within a particular screen, don't call `pygame.event.clear()`, instead use the normal `for event in pygame.event.get(): ...`.

 #### The Loading Screen
 This draws a 'loading' image onto the screen, loads all content, and then immediately passes control to the Main Menu Screen.

 When you add an asset, aside from declaring its name in Assets.py (which actually is not necessary, but should be done for code cleanliness and to help out the IDE read your code), you will need to load it here.
 Normally, images are loaded with `pygame.image.load(path to image)`, which returns a `Surface`.
 In addition, images should be converted to a mode that allows pygame to render it quickly.
 The Surface class has a convert() method that does this.
 However, this will discard any transparency present in the image, so you should instead use the `convert_alpha()` method which preserves this.
 So the final code would be `pygame.image.load(path).convert_alpha()`.

 LoadingScreen provides a helper method to reduce repetitive typing of this.
-Since all assets are located in the 'assets' folder and are PNG files, the `li` (load image) method takes in a path and returns the loaded image.
+All assets are located in the 'assets' folder and are PNG files, and must be convert_alpha()d.
+The `li` (load image) method takes in a path and returns the loaded image.
 You can exclude the assets directory and .png from the path, and `li` also performs `convert_alpha()`.

 Thus, instead of writing